The Seagull

 The Seagull (Ча́йка) is a play by Russian dramatist Anton Chekhov, written in 1895 and first produced in 1896.
 The Seagull is generally considered to be the first of his four major plays.
-It dramatises the romantic and artistic conflicts between four characters: the famous middlebrow story writer Boris Trigorin, the ingenue Nina, the fading actress Irina Arkadina, and her son the symbolist playwright Konstantin Treplev.
+It dramatizes the romantic and artistic conflicts between four characters: the famous middlebrow story writer Boris Trigorin, the ingenue Nina, the fading actress Irina Arkadina, and her son the symbolist playwright Konstantin Treplev.

 Like Chekhov's other full-length plays, The Seagull relies upon an ensemble cast of diverse, fully-developed characters.
 In contrast to the melodrama of mainstream 19th-century theatre, lurid actions (such as Konstantin's suicide attempts) are not shown onstage.
 Characters tend to speak in subtext rather than directly.
 The character Trigorin is considered one of Chekhov's greatest male roles.

 The opening night of the first production was a famous failure.
 Vera Komissarzhevskaya, playing Nina, was so intimidated by the hostility of the audience that she lost her voice.
 Chekhov left the audience and spent the last two acts behind the scenes.
 When supporters wrote to him that the production later became a success, he assumed that they were merely trying to be kind.
 When Konstantin Stanislavski, the seminal Russian theatre practitioner of the time, directed it in 1898 for his Moscow Art Theatre, the play was a triumph.
 Stanislavski's production became "one of the greatest events in the history of Russian theatre and one of the greatest new developments in the history of world drama".

 Stanislavski's direction caused The Seagull to be perceived as a tragedy through overzealousness with the concept of subtext, whereas Chekhov intended it to be a comedy.